 It’s key to use dishwashing detergent—not dish soap.

 There are many effective stain removers you can purchase in-store.
-The good news is, many come in non-toxic formulas that are safe for pets.
+The good news is that many come in non-toxic formulas that are safe for pets.

 Before spraying the cleaner, dry up as much moisture as you can with a towel.
 Spray the cleaner—we recommend OxiClean, Resolve, or Spot Shot—then wipe the excess away with a towel.
 Rinse the area to remove any leftover residue, then towel dry and vacuum.